NIT-Administrative-Systems/dynamic-forms/docs/install.md

 Depending on who will be uploading, you may also want to add the `auth` middleware to verify a user is logged in.

 For file uploads, S3 and direct server uploads are both options available in the builder.
-You can set the env variable `MIX_STORAGE_DEFAULT_VALUE` to `s3` or `url` if you do not need to give people a choice.
+You can set the env variable `VITE_STORAGE_DEFAULT_VALUE` to `s3` or `url` if you do not need to give people a choice.

 ### Resources
 The installation command creates `App\Http\Controllers\DynamicFormsResourceController`.
 This controller is responsible for handling Resource Requests for Select components that utilize the Resource Source.